Duisburg Zoo

 Is photography allowed?

-Yes, photography is generally allowed, but be sure to respect the animals and avoid using flash.
+Yes, photography is generally permitted, but it’s important to be respectful of the animals and other visitors when taking photos.

 Are there guided tours?